gcanti/fp-ts/docs/modules/Record.ts.md

 ## getMonoid

-Returns a `Semigroup` instance for records given a `Semigroup` instance for their values
+Returns a `Monoid` instance for records given a `Semigroup` instance for their values

 **Signature**